Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool aggregates campaign-level performance metrics over a reporting window, specifying the return shape and distinguishing from sibling tools by naming alternatives for different granularities.
+The description clearly states the tool aggregates campaign-level performance metrics for a Google Ads account over a reporting window.
+It specifies the return shape and lists metrics.
+It distinguishes from siblings by naming specific alternatives for per-ad, network splits, search terms, and conversions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.